megaphone image

 Making The College Decision

 Episode #26.
-Host Jonathan Hughes is joined by students from Amherst Regional High School, Franklin County Technical High School, and Tewksbury Memorial High School.
-These students discuss how they decided which colleges to apply to, what is was like to do virtual college visits, how cost factored into the college decision, the process of writing the college essay and applying for scholarships, the financial aid process, and how they finally decided on a college.
-If you enjoy the MEFA Podcast, please leave us a review.
+Students from Amherst Regional High School, Franklin County Technical High School, and Tewksbury Memorial High School share how they decided which colleges to apply to, what is was like to do virtual college visits, how cost factored into the college decision, the process of writing the college essay and applying for scholarships, the financial aid process, and how they finally decided on a college.

 Jonathan Hughes: Every spring students all over the country get their college acceptance letters.
 You’ve seen the videos.
 And their financial aid letters.
 And by May 1st, students and families have to evaluate their acceptances and they make a choice.
 So we at MEFA thought it was worth it to hear from some students and some parents who have that choice to make.